Tuition and Instructional Fees

 - Approves changes in tuition rates annually

-- Approves new non-standard tuition fees on a case-by-case basis
+- Approves new standard and non-standard tuition fees on a case-by-case basis

 President and Vice-Chancellor